 - Criterion: Monthly income (3× base rent)

-- Phase: Initial review
+- Phase: Pre-selection

 - Mandatory: Yes — if not fulfilled: request guarantor